Perform RampID Identity Resolution in Databricks

 To create the metadata table for PII resolution, update the following variables in the sample SQL shown below and then run the SQL:

-<client_id>: Enter either an existing client ID or a new one provided in implementation.<client_secret>: Enter the password/secret for the client ID.<up to 4 name column names>: Enter the names of the columns in the input table to be used for the “name” element.
+<client_id>: Enter either an existing client ID or a new one provided in implementation (for more information, see “Authentication”).<client_secret>: Enter the password/secret for the client ID.<up to 4 name column names>: Enter the names of the columns in the input table to be used for the “name” element.
 Each input table column name should be enclosed in double-quotes.
 Enter a maximum of 4 name columns.
 If entering multiple column names, separate the column names with commas.<up to 7 address column names>: Enter the names of the columns in the input table to be used for the "address" element.
 Each input table column name should be enclosed in double-quotes.
 Enter a maximum of 7 address columns.
-If entering multiple column names, separate the column names with commas.<city column>: Enter the name of the column to be used for the "city" element.<state column>: Enter the name of the column to be used for the "state" element.<zipcode column>: Enter the name of the column to be used for the "zipcode" element.<phone column>: Enter the name of the column to be used for the "phone" element.<email column>: Enter the name of the column to be used for the "email" element.
+If entering multiple column names, separate the column names with commas.<city column>: Enter the name of the column to be used for the "city" element.<state column>: Enter the name of the column to be used for the "state" element.<zipcode column>: Enter the name of the column to be used for the "zipcode" element.<phone column>: Enter the name of the column to be used for the "phone" element.<email column>: Enter the name of the column to be used for the "email" element.<hashed_email>: Enter the name of the column to be used as the “hashed email” element.

 Note